-This highly fragrant herb, also known as Chinese parsley, originates from the Mediterranean and Asia where the leaves (Cilantro) are grown to be used raw in salads and salsa, or cooked into breads or curries whilst the seeds (Coriander) are also often used to add flavour and dimension to dishes
+This highly fragrant herb also known as Chinese parsley, originates from Asia and the Mediterranean, where the leaves (Cilantro) are used raw in salads and dressings, whilst the seeds (Coriander) are used to add flavour and dimension to curry dishes.

 Sow directly in spring after the last frost has passed about 1/2 inch deep when germination should take up to 3 weeks.
 Thin out to 4" apart if grown for the leaf and 12" if grown for seed and succession sow every three weeks for a steady crop of leaves.

 Classification:Half hardy annual